 Very mild shocks may cause nothing more than slight discomfort similar to us experiencing a static build-up.
-However, even relative weak electrical currents can cause severe burns as the current spreads through the tissues and causes them to overheat.
+However, even relatively weak electrical currents can cause severe burns as the current spreads through the tissues and causes them to overheat.

 Electricity from an electric shock can damage the lungs and cause them to fill with fluid making it difficult for your cat to breathe — this life-threatening condition is called pulmonary oedema.
-This can take up to two days to develop, but may happen within minutes.
+This can take up to two days to develop but may happen within minutes.

 Severe shocks may cause internal damage to the brain, heart, lungs and gastrointestinal tract.
-Electricity can disrupt the normal heart beat resulting in an arrhythmia (abnormal heart rhythm) which may cause your cat to collapse, or may even cause cardiac arrest (when the heart stops beating).
+Electricity can disrupt the normal heartbeat resulting in an arrhythmia (abnormal heart rhythm) which may cause your cat to collapse, or may even cause cardiac arrest (when the heart stops beating).
 In the worst case, brain damage, unconsciousness or even instant death can occur.
 Lightning strikes are usually immediately fatal.

 How will I know if my cat has received an electric shock?

 Cats may be found chewing something electrical or may jump as if they’ve just received a static shock.
 It’s not uncommon to find pets unconscious close to a source of electricity, often still in contact with it.
 There may be charring or other burn marks present or the odour of burnt hair.

 Alternatively, mild cases may not be discovered until a day or two later when your cat starts showing signs of pain or secondary infection of burns.